Skip to content

 The transport tiers (docs/TRANSPORTS.md) attach at the connection seam without touching the file-serving core.
 The request-handling pipeline (send_head / do_POST / listing / range / auth) is shared; a tier owns only transport (framing, multiplexing, flow control), never file-serving policy.

 • HTTP/2 — http2/ (pure stdlib, --http2). handler.handle detects HTTP/2 on a connection — via TLS ALPN negotiating h2, or the h2c prior-knowledge cleartext preface — and dispatches to http2.connection.H2Connection instead of the line-based HTTP/1.1 loop.
-H2Connection owns the binary framing (http2.frames), HPACK (http2.hpack), the stream state machine, flow control, and the required DoS limits (Rapid-Reset / CONTINUATION-flood / HPACK-bomb caps — docs/TRANSPORTS.md §6); each request stream is dispatched back into the same send_head/do_POST pipeline.
+H2Connection owns the binary framing (http2.frames), HPACK (http2.hpack), the stream state machine, flow control, and the required DoS limits (Rapid-Reset / CONTINUATION-flood / HPACK-bomb caps — docs/TRANSPORTS.md §6).
+Supported GET/HEAD requests use the shared static response builder: small bodies stay buffered and larger files become a streamed FileBody.
 No client picks h2 → graceful fallback to HTTP/1.1 on the same socket.
 This tier adds no dependency: TLS+ALPN are stdlib ssl, and HPACK/framing are pure code.

 • _oscrypto.py (ctypes crypto).
 A thin, isolated ctypes binding to OS crypto already loaded in-process (OpenSSL libssl/libcrypto, or Windows CNG) — the vetted high-level AEAD/QUIC primitives, never hand-rolled crypto.
 It exists for the experimental zero-PyPI HTTP/3 path (Tier 3, docs/TRANSPORTS.md §4) and is not imported on the default code path; like security.py, the FFI boundary is kept small and reviewable in one place.